top of page

 • Varied experiences in multiple fields of medicine including emergency department, urgent care, correctional facilities, travel nursing, cardiac cath lab, med surg, expert witness consultant, family practice, industrial medicine, hospital medicine, former adjunct faculty member at Columbus State University teaching pathophysiology and pharmacology as well as clinical courses.

-Katie was born in Columbus, GA and moved frequently throughout the US during her childhood as the daughter of an Army officer.
-She lovingly considers herself an Army Brat.
+Katie grew up moving throughout the US during her childhood as the daughter of an Army officer.
+She lovingly considers herself an Army brat.
 She has an older brother, Chris, that lives in Florida with his wife and 3 children.
-Her younger brother (2005), mother (2016) and father (2022) are all deceased and missed very much.
+She has experienced great loss over just the last few years, having lost her mother, father, brother, grandparents, uncle and a close friend.
+Her experience with grief and loss allow her to relate to those in her care with a deeper and greater understanding.

 She graduated with honors from Columbus State University with her bachelor’s degree as a registered nurse in 2004 and started her career working in the emergency department and cardiac cath lab of a local hospital.
 In August 2005, her career would take a different turn due to a tragic family accident when her 16 yo brother sustained a mortal head injury.